RAG fundamentals

 Disclaimer: This post has been translated to English using a machine translation model.
 Please, let me know if you find any mistakes.

-To use the HuggingFace API Inference, the first thing you need is to have a HuggingFace account.
-Once you have one, go to Access tokens in your profile settings and generate a new token.
-We need to give it a name, in my case I will name it rag-fundamentals and enable the permission Make calls to serverless Inference API.
-A token will be created that we need to copy.
+To be able to use the API Inference from HuggingFace, the first thing you need is to have an account on HuggingFace.
+Once you have one, you need to go to Access tokens in your profile settings and generate a new token.

 RAG_FUNDAMENTALS_ADVANCE_TECHNIQUES_TOKEN="hf_...."